dhawk/concurrent-pascal-compiler/concurrent-pascal-language_reference.md

 {$POP RANGE_CHECK}
 ~~~

 The value of flags carry into include files.
-If a flag is **ON** before an include directive, the flag will be **ON** at the beginning of the include file.
+If a flag is **ON** before an include directive the flag will be **ON** at the beginning of the include file.
 Include files may also contain their own push and pop directives.

 The value of a flag after an include directive is the same as it was before the include directive no matter what changes to the flag were made by the include file.
 For example, if a flag is **ON** before the include directive, and the include file turns the flag **OFF**, the flag will revert to **ON** immediately after the include directive: